marko-pi/MCP4728/README.md

 A simple Python script is provided as an example of how to use the library.
 A proper Python library could easily be created to wrap all procedures in a standard Python class.
 Since I assume that only advanced users will use this library, I think that the sample Python script is sufficient.

 When the chip operates in internal source mode, it provides `gain=1` for voltages up to 2.048 V and `gain=2` for voltages up to 4.096 V or VDD, whichever is smaller.
 The library automatically selects `gain=1` when a voltage up to 2 V is requested and `gain=2` when a voltage above 2 V is requested.

-IMPORTANT: The shared object `MCP4728.so` must be located in the same folder as the Python script.
-The shared object is compiled with `gcc -o MCP4728.so -shared -fPIC MCP4728.c`.